R-JDiaz/Backend-Projects/My Weather API/README.md

 3.[] implement api limiting

-3.a [] learn how to deploy in flask
+3.a [x] learn how to deploy in flask

+3.b [] learn why the flask not getting the locaion value, does it require it to show in url

+4. [] understand how to add the response's data uin url like location and date

 problems:
 1.[x] unable to check what kind of error
 SOLUTION:
 USE TRACEBACK
+asdasd